Fender Standard Made-in-Mexico Precision Bass Review

 MIM Fenders have proven themselves over the years, and if anything they have only gotten better.
 No need to dissect your bass in order to decide if it is worth it or not.
 Just play and listen and let that be your guide.

 On paper, the specs for a Mexican Precision Bass are very similar to the MIA version:

 - Alder body with maple C-shaped neck: Typical Fender tonewood profile.
 Note that the body paint makes a slight difference.
 MIM Fenders get a polyester finish, which some players believe sacrifices a little tone.

 - Maple or Rosewood fingerboard: Your choice.
 Maple is bright and crisp.
 Rosewood is warm and sweet.
+Later years used Pau Ferro, like the Player Series.
 It’s a subtle but significant difference.